SEO Keywords for Coach Websites to Increase Search Engine Traffic

 Specifically, do these:

-- get your name into the top heading
+- get your name into the heading of the About page

 - put your name in the caption under your photo

-- add it to the bottom somewhere like a sign-off or signature
+- add your name to the bottom as sign-off or signature

-- write it into the alt tag of your image
+- add it into the image alt tag of headshots and photos

-- make sure it’s in the title tag as well
+- make sure it’s in the About page title tag too

 Keyword Source #6.
 Jargon, Skills, Industry Terms, Techniques, and Buzz Words